Group Tax Strategy

 The implementation of aggressive tax planning schemes would disconnect from the conduct of the business and are therefore not undertaken.

-The Company does utilise approved HMRC schemes where appropriate: Research and Development and Patent Box reliefs would be examples of these allowances.
+The Company does utilise approved HMRC schemes where appropriate: Patent Box relief would be an example of such an allowance.

 The Company aims to be transparent and proactive in all tax matters with HMRC.